NET Framework 3.0 and Beyond with Many Video Illustrations

 2. Common Language Runtime (CLR) – This is similar to Java’s Virtual Machine, in that is unique to each operating system and acts as middle person between an intermediate language and the language that the operating system speaks.

-In general, the acts as an intermediary between .NET applications and the operating systems that they execute on.
+In general, the NET Framework acts as an intermediary between .NET applications and the operating systems that they execute on.
 It is as if .NET application languages are written in English (Visual Basic.NET), Spanish (C#), and French (J#) and the operating systems are written in Greek (Windows), Hebrew (Linux), and Latin (Mac).
 In order for the hardware to understand what the applications are trying to do, the modern languages (English, Spanish, and French) are first translated (compiled) into assemblies (or executables) in a common language of the Middle Ages, say Middle English.
 This common language(Middle English) is called the Common Intermediate Language (CIL) in the Microsoft world.

 The Common Language Runtime (CLR) component of the NET Framework takes this intermediate language and translates it into the corresponding words that each of the operating system understands.
 Thus, there is a different Common Language Runtime Component for each operating system.
 At the present time, the only operating system that has a complete Common Language Runtime component for it is Windows, but there is a project called Mono that is attempting create an open source common language runtime component for Linux, Solaris, Mac OS, and Windows.
 When that occurs, .NET applications will truly become “platform independent.”